greenelab/deep-review/sections/06_discussion.md

 jointly on RNA-seq, miRNA-seq, and methylation data from The Cancer Genome Atlas to predict survival subgroups of hepatocellular carcinoma patients.
-This multimodal approach that treated different omic data types as different modalities outperformed both traditional methods (PCA) and single-omic models.
+This multimodal approach that treated different omic data types as different modalities outperformed both traditional methods (principal component analysis) and single-omic models.
 Interestingly, multi-omic model performance did not improve when combined with clinical information, suggesting that the model was able to capture redundant contributions of clinical features through their correlated genomic features.
 Chen et al. [@tag:Chen2015_trans_species] used deep belief networks to learn phosphorylation states of a common set of signaling proteins in primary cultured bronchial cells collected from rats and humans treated with distinct stimuli.
 By interpreting species as different modalities representing similar high-level concepts, they showed that DBNs were able to capture cross-species representation of signaling mechanisms in response to a common stimuli.
 Another application used DBNs for joint unsupervised feature learning from cancer datasets containing gene expression, DNA methylation, and miRNA expression data [@tag:Liang2015_exprs_cancer].
 This approach allowed for the capture of intrinsic relationships in different modalities and for better clustering performance over conventional k-means.

 Multimodal learning with CNNs is usually implemented as a collection of individual networks in which each learns representations from single data type.